- Click Here

 In all likelihood, many different parties will be partially responsible for an overloaded truck.
 If the trucker was aware, he or she will likely bear some of the blame.
 The trucking company most likely will, as well, and so will the cargo-loading team if they worked for a separate company.

 Can I sue for compensation if my family member was killed in an 18-wheeler accident?

 If someone else was at fault for the truck accident and you meet Ontario’s requirements for filing a wrongful death claim, then you can seek financial damages from the at-fault party to compensate your family’s losses.

 The trucking company’s insurer wants me to give a statement.
 Should I?

 No!
 In all likelihood, they’ll either use your statement against you later or try to get you to sign something that voids your right to seek compensation for the truck accident later.
 Instead, let your accident lawyer handle the communication with the trucking company and their insurer.

 Contact a Semi-Truck Accident Lawyer in Toronto

-At the Mirian Law Firm, we have the practical experience and legal knowledge you need on your side when you’ve been hurt in a commercial trucking wreck.
+At the Blackacre Law, PC, we have the practical experience and legal knowledge you need on your side when you’ve been hurt in a commercial trucking wreck.
 For a free consultation with a Toronto truck accident lawyer, just complete the form below or call us at 647-556-5888.

 Ross Mirian and his team are extremely aggressive litigators that get the job done!
 We are happy with his professionalism and how well he kept constant communication with us.
 We highly recommend him and his team!